Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_OHMCoefficients.rst

 .. only:: latex

-    An example `SUEWS_OHMCoefficients.txt` can be found online.
+    An example `SUEWS_OHMCoefficients.txt` can be found in the online version.